apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

 Background:

 By default Intake is used as an validation mechanism for authentication.
-You can change to the default login by settings
+You can change to the default login by setting

 action.login=LoginUser in TurbineResources.properties and changing Login.vm appropriately (commented form)